Hieu Nguyen, PhD

 Assistant Clinical Research Coordinator

-Jessica is an Assistant Clinical Research Coordinator in the Pratx lab.
-She received her B.S. in Biosciences from Rice University in 2024.
-She has previously studied the impact of diet and alcohol on immune cell metabolism and hepatocellular carcinoma progression at MD Anderson Cancer Center.
-Her research interests include cancer immunology, immunotherapy, and personalized medicine.
+Tracy is an Assistant Clinical Research Coordinator in the Pratx lab.
+She received her B.S./M.S. in Bioengineering from UCLA in 2025.
+She has previously conducted research on hereditary neurodegenerative disease at Washington University in St. Louis, developed nephrotoxicity assessment platforms at Genentech, and contributed to the development of contractility-based drug screening technologies at Forcyte Biotechnologies.
+Her research interests include cancer immunology, clinical translation, and data-driven approaches to personalized medicine.